 The Glock 43 has taken a beating this article.
 It’s tough to be a Glock 43 in a day and age where the P365 and Hellcat exist.
 The Hellcat is a class-leading concealed carry pistol.
 However, the Glock 43 does have the advantage of being a Glock.
 The gun has been around for a few years now, so it’s been tested and pushed to the breaking point, and we all collectively know that the Glock 43 kicks butt in the reliability department for long term usage.

-Anyone in the comments own both?
+Anyone own both of these great guns?!
 Which do you prefer, and why?

 Travis Pike is a former Marine Machine gunner who served with 2nd Bn 2nd Marines for 5 years.
 He deployed in 2009 to Afghanistan and again in 2011 with the 22nd MEU(SOC) during a record-setting 11 months at sea.
 Travis has trained with the Romanian Army, the Spanish Marines, the Emirate Marines, and the Afghan National Army.